green-party-dublin-central/nh-web/site/content/post/why-you-should-vote-neasa-hourigan-number-1-on-saturday-february-8th.md

 Vote Neasa No. 1 if...

 * You think people stuck in traffic is a failure not a sign of economic activity {{< youtube lP2GkOqCmn0 >}}
+* You think [public housing should be built on public lands](https://www.greenparty.ie/over-20000-homes-could-be-built-on-public-lands-in-dublin-city-greens/) in the centre of our towns and cities.
 * You think we need to [be vocal](https://neasahourigan.com/post/housing-sit-down/) about the poor state of housing supply in Dublin
 * You think we should do more to [reduce the number of derelict sites](https://neasahourigan.com/post/vacancy-and-dereliction-in-the-inner-city/)
 * You think [CoHousing not co-living](https://neasahourigan.com/post/greens-say-no-to-coliving-yes-to-cohousing/) is the way to go